BeMarius1/odin-recipes/README.md

-After I will finish this project, I will have a website that contains several recipes.
+After having finished this project, I will have a website that contains two recipes.

 +Get used to HTML
 +Get used to Git